 Yuval is a leading expert in decision-making in the context of risk.
-He is a former business executive and current Assistant Professor at Johns Hopkins University’s Carey Business School, where he primarily teaches investments, corporate finance, wealth management, and risk and accountability courses.
+He is a former business executive and current Associate Professor at Johns Hopkins University’s Carey Business School, where he primarily teaches investments, corporate finance, wealth management, and risk and accountability courses.
 Yuval is the author of seven books, including the Pillars of Wealth series for medical professionals, Leveraging People for a Corporate Turnaround, and Is a PhD for Me?
 In his first year at Johns Hopkins University, Yuval was awarded the Carey Business School’s Excellence in Teaching Award 2015.
-He received the Dean’s Award for Faculty Excellence in 2015, 2016, and 2017.
+He received the Dean’s Award for Faculty Excellence in 2015, 2016, 2017, and 2018.

 Yuval held senior strategy and operations roles with some of the world’s leading risk management firms, including KMV and Algorithmics.
 His roles have included managerial responsibilities in New York, San Francisco, Toronto, London, Singapore, and Sydney.
 His risk management expertise has assisted banks in management of over a trillion dollars in assets.